Contents - Click a link to skip to the section you want to read

 Glycerin is used in the cosmetic, food, paper, and pharmaceutical industries.
 Due to its thick and sweet nature, and the humectant properties it has, glycerin is very versatile.

 Glycerin is often used in the paper industry to reduce shrinkage during paper manufacturing, as well as in the cosmetic industry as a moisturizing ingredient.
-For this reason you can find glycerin in a variety of lip balms, lotions, and makeup.
+For this reason you can find glycerin in a variety of lip balms, lotions, and makeup (check out our vegan chapstick and cruelty-free makeup brush set articles, btw!).
 This also makes it a prevalent ingredient in many soaps and shampoos, including naturally based products.

 Glycerin is also very useful in the medical and pharmaceutical fields.
 It is a prominent ingredient in many treatments, including the treatments of eye glaucoma and angina.